Sluggish India economy, tight credit take toll on smaller firms

 “It is a double whammy: higher leverage and higher interest rates without revenue support.”

 P.K.
-Ravi, chief financial officer at GEI Industrial Systems Ltd (GEII.NS), an engineering and manufacturing firm with a market value of $6 million, said some of its banks had even stopped releasing credit that they had previously approved.
+Ravi, chief financial officer at GEI Industrial Systems Ltd, an engineering and manufacturing firm with a market value of $6 million, said some of its banks had even stopped releasing credit that they had previously approved.

 “When banks stopped releasing money I got into trouble because (I) don’t have the financial muscle to raise from the market,” Ravi told Reuters.